-If you have reason to believe that the grade or mark for a particular assessment is incorrect you may be able to apply for a reconsideration.
+If you have reason to believe that the grade or mark for a particular assessment is incorrect you may apply for a reconsideration.

-For information about challenging academic decisions (reconsideration), see [Assessment Policy](#) - scroll down and find 3.20 Reconsiderations and Appeals.
+For information about challenging academic decisions (reconsideration), [Assessment Policy](#) - scroll down and find 3.20 Reconsiderations and Appeals.
 You can also refer to [Reconsiderations and Appeals](#).